DSprtn/GTFO_VR_Plugin/README.md

 #### PERFORMANCE

-	Lower your render resolution in SteamVR and also the quality of the in-game settings, GTFO VR is a BIG resource hog!
+	Lower your render resolution in SteamVR and also the quality of the in-game settings.
+	GTFO VR is a BIG resource hog!

 	If you don't mind small artifacting on lights in exchange for a bit of extra performance set light rendering mode to '3' in GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg